ISISComputingGroup/ibex_developers_manual/backend_system/First-time-installing-and-building-(Windows).md

 Do not install an Oracle JDK.

+You may wish to install some optional java components [as detailed here](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Upgrade-Java#additional-optional-steps-for-developer-installations-not-required-on-instruments).

 # Install Maven
 Install [Maven](https://maven.apache.org/download.cgi) and follow the 'Windows tips' in [these instructions ](https://maven.apache.org/install.html) to set environment variables for the SDK with JAVA_HOME and maven in PATH
 It is recommended to install Maven into `C:\Tools\`